Estimated reading time: 10 minutes

-Lifts are generally very reliable, it’s not usual that you would encounter problems, but as this is a mechanical/electrical device faults can sometimes occur.
-Therefore, undertaking some preventative maintenance is very beneficial and can often prolong the lifespan of your product.
-Certainly in our wealth of experience, we find that well-maintained products tend to last longer.
+Stairlifts are generally very reliable and it’s unlikely that you would encounter any problems.
+However, as this is an electrical device, faults can sometimes occur.
+Therefore, undertaking some preventative maintenance is very beneficial and can prolong the lifespan of your product.
+In experience, we find that well-maintained products tend to last longer.

-As a minimum where possible your product should be:
+As a general rule, where possible your product should be:

 - Serviced and safety checked annually by a qualified engineer